sundarcodes/FEE-Bootcamp-May-2018/DiscussionTopics/Week4/README.md

 	* What is the need for building an API ?
 	* What is a RESTFUL API ?
 	* What is HATEOAS?

+### Day # 2

+	* RDBMS vs NoSQL
+    * When to use RDBMS and when to use NoSQL ?
+ 	* Differenet RDBMS & Different NoSQL stores - Popular ones
+	* OLAP vs OLTP
+	* What is ETL ?